pixelfac/2D-Astar-Pathfinding-in-Unity/README.md

 ```
 "object_name".GetComponent<Pathfinding2D>()."gridowner_name".GetComponent<Grid2D>().path[0].worldPosition;
 ```
 to get the position vector of the first Node in the List.
-For my game, I simply set the position to the first Node in the List:
+For my game, I simply set the position to the first Node in the List during that characters turn:
 ```
 seeker.transform.position = seeker.GetComponent<Pathfinding2D>().GridOwner.GetComponent<Grid2D>().path[0].worldPosition;
 ```

 ## Setup
+1. Copy these .cs files into your Unity Assets folder or wherever you store your scripts in your project
+2. Create a new Empty GameObject (I named mine GridOwner) and attach the Grid2D script to it
+3. Attach the Pathfinding2D script to whichever object(s) will be doing the pathfinding
+4.

 ### Example